 It is notable that the GH5s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic GH5s Manual.
+Further information on the features and operation of the 10D and GH5s can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic GH5s Manual.

 So how do things add up?
 Is the Canon 10D better than the Panasonic GH5s or vice versa?
 The listing below highlights the relative strengths of the two models.